Hong Kong Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Hong Kong?
+How much income tax will I pay in Hong Kong as an expat?

-Hong Kong uses a progressive tax system with five income brackets ranging from 2% on the first HKD 50,000 to 17% on income above HKD 200,000.
-However, your actual tax bill is calculated as the lower of either the progressive rates or a two-tiered standard rate cap (15% on the first HKD 5 million, 16% on the remainder), which effectively limits your overall tax burden.
-You also get a Basic Allowance of HKD 132,000 that reduces your taxable income before these rates apply.
+Hong Kong has a progressive tax system with 5 brackets ranging from 2% on the first HKD 50,000 of income up to 17% on income over HKD 200,000.
+However, there's a maximum tax cap that limits your overall tax to 15% on the first HKD 5,000,000 of net income and 16% on anything above that, which is often lower than the standard brackets.
+You'll also get a basic personal allowance of HKD 132,000 that reduces your taxable income.

 Compare Hong Kong with other countries